 I guess what I like about yoga is it gives me something to focus on for an hour and I get a workout from it.
 That’s why it’s worthwhile to be there.
 I might not always feel grateful to myself when I get out of the house and push myself to go, but I always do by the end of the class.
 Even if going to yoga is all I end up doing in one day, that’s something at least.

 Each yoga session I’ve been to ends with a selected quote from the instructor.
 Friday’s quote resonated with me.
 It is from the Persian poet Rumi: “I want to sing like the birds sing, not worrying about who hears or what they think.”
 The quote itself could be applied to the yoga class itself as there are times during it that the instructor allows everyone to do certain yoga poses on their own after we’ve practiced them all together as a group.
-The thing that is often stressed by the instructor is that we should each take the poses on our own time and to not focus or think about how fast or slow we are going compared to the people around us.
+The thing that is often stressed by the instructor is that we should each pace ourselves on own time and to not focus or think about how fast or slow we are going compared to the people around us.
 In my own personal life, the quote is something I hope to be because all my life very I’ve been a very self-conscious individual.
 I go through some minuscule things, like not daring to blow my runny nose into a tissue on the subway in fear I am making too much noise or being at some place and not knowing where the bathroom is but being too shy to ask a stranger for help.
 There’s also the obsessive bits, like how even before I attend a social event, I’m convinced everyone there will hate me so I don’t bother going at all.
 I care too much about what people think of me.